agrimaan/Agrimaan/agrimaan-app/docs/user-guides/investor-user-guide.md

 Narrow down investment options based on your preferences:

 1. Use the filter panel to refine by:
-   - Investment type (land, equipment, infrastructure, etc.)
+   - Investment type (Fields, equipment, infrastructure, etc.)
    - Geographic region
    - Investment amount range
    - Expected return range